Sponsored by

 If it is part of the NYS budget, Then they are considering at least the infrastructure of putting something in place.
 (Or should I say 'After sitting on their thumbs for 2+ years.' )

 One of the reasons I got a vaporizer early on was because it was seemingly the most legal method for NYS.
 KIM, This was before the Medical program unfolded.
-Circa PAX v1.:cheers: Cheers all around.
+Circa PAX v1.:beer-toast1: Cheers all around.

 Now....I can't say that my state government of MD ranks very high in competence or responsiveness when they rolled out our med program, but as we have discussed, the products/pricing/hoops to jump through in NY are awful.
 If Cuomo has now "seen the light, praise the lord and send in your tax dollars", then why isn't he immediately liberalizing your med program?